Robotmurlock/MATF-NI-Mapper/README.md

 ![iris-flowers](docs/images/iris-flowers.png)

-Mapper algorithm is used to test class separability with visualization.
+Custom mapper algorithm prototype is used to test class separability with visualization.
 Size of nodes is correlated to number of instances that node contains.
 Parameters:
 - Filter function: Projection on first PCA component